 This is a project-oriented course.
 You will complete a number of different projects each of which is designed to provide you some hands-on exposure to various tasks that system administrators encounter on a daily basis.
 Projects will vary in range and scope throughout the course.
 All of the projects are to be done individually.
 There are no group projects.
 Several of the projects will require that you create and administer a virtual network of server and client computer systems.
 As such it will be required that you have access to a desktop or laptop computer with a minimum of 8GB of RAM capable of supporting up to four virtual systems running simultaneously.
-There will also be some available lab time for you to work in HEC 322 on the UCF Main campus.
-More details on the use of this lab will be made available later.

 There are no exams for this course, it is entirely project-based.